dorongold/gradle-task-tree/README.md

 I.e. it is unnecessary to apply this plugin under `allprojects` or `subprojects`.

 ## Version Compatibility
-Gradle 6.8+
+Gradle 7.6+
 Java 1.8+

 ## Older Version Compatibility
+Version 3.0.0 of this plugin is compatible with Gradle 6.8 - 7.5.1
-Version 1.5 of this plugin is compatible with Gradle 2.3+
+Version 1.5 of this plugin is compatible with Gradle 2.3 - 6.7.1

 ## IntelliJ Plugin
 [reveal-dependency-plugin](https://github.com/jvmlet/reveal-dependency-plugin) can print the task dependency tree inside IntelliJ.